kibook/s1kd-tools/s1kd-instance/README.md

 Remove unused applicability annotations but not statements.

 -C &lt;comment&gt;
 Add an XML comment to an instance.
-Useful as another way of identifying a module as an instance aside from the source address or extended code, or giving additional information about a particular instance.
+Useful as another way of identifying an object as an instance aside from the source address or extended code, or giving additional information about a particular instance.
 By default, the comment is inserted at the top of the document, but this can be customized with the -X option.

 -c &lt;dmc&gt;
 Specify a new data module code (DMC) or publication module code (PMC) for the instance.

 -E
-Remove the extension from an instance produced from an already extended module.
+Remove the extension from an instance produced from an already extended object.

 -e &lt;ext&gt;
 Specify an extension on the data module code (DME) or publication module code (PME) for the instance.